goldenMJ/PassGradeCounter/README.md

 # PassGradeCounter
-BA Script that counts and stores the number of "Pass" per row
+VBA Script that counts and stores the number of "Pass" per row